Today you’re going to learn how to plan ahead with a bullet journal future log.

 How Many Months Should I Include in a Bullet Journal Yearly Spread?

-Again, it depends on your lifestyle, planning habits, how long does the notebook lasts, etc.
+Again, it depends on your lifestyle, planning habits, how long the notebook lasts, etc.

 Maybe you have a lot of appointments and having 12 months on a 2-page spread makes it look messy and cluttered.

 Definitely, it’s all about your personal preferences.

-However, assuming that you already know how long do you plan ahead, I recommend you set up a bullet journal year overview for this period of time.
+However, assuming that you already know how long you plan ahead, I recommend you set up a bullet journal year overview for this period of time.